Chapter 15: The Voice of God 060525

 reconstituted the 271st, transforming raw recruits into what is

-would have been immediately shot in the head.
-On this day, as on
+that anyone refusing would have been immediately shot in the head.
+On this day, as on many

-many other days, my squad patrol was operating very near enemy forces of
+other days, my squad patrol was operating very near enemy forces of all

 patrols not making more enemy contact?
 Here is one logical explanation